askft/go-behave/README.md

 A behavior tree is a directed rooted tree with at most three categories of nodes: _composite nodes_, _decorator nodes_ and _leaf nodes_.
 Each category can contain many different _types_ of nodes.
 A _tick_ is sent from the root with a certain frequency, making a pre-order traversal of the tree.
 Each node type provides a different algorithm for processing the tick, explained below.
 Once a tick has been processed, the node returns a status to its parent - either _Failure_, _Running_ or _Success_.

-Leaf nodes require a data context, which will be propagated throughout the tree via the `Tick` procedure.
-The context usually contains a reference to the owner of the tree, i.e. the entity for which the tree describes a behavior, and a _store_ or _blackboard_ which is a data storage system that can be shared between different entities - in a game this store would contain e.g. information about the game world, positions of all entities, and so on.
+Leaf nodes require a data Blackboard, which will be propagated throughout the tree via the `Tick` procedure.
+The Blackboard usually contains a reference to the owner of the tree, i.e. the entity for which the tree describes a behavior, and a _store_ or _blackboard_ which is a data storage system that can be shared between different entities - in a game this store would contain e.g. information about the game world, positions of all entities, and so on.

 ### Composite nodes